Contact

 Biography

-In 2016, she created and led BScan, a 3D laser scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
-She is a member of professional associations and a peer-reviewer for the Journal of Housing and the Built Environment.
+She is a member of professional associations, a peer-reviewer for the Journal of Housing and the Built Environment and a member of the Arts and Humanities Research Council (AHRC) Peer Review College, UK.
 She has obtained funding and scholarships to carry out her research.
-Dr Devilat has presented her research as a key and guest speaker in several seminars, presented papers at International Conferences, published in journals, and books, and exhibited internationally.
+Dr Devilat has been invited as a key and panellist speaker at international seminars and conferences, presented papers at international conferences, and published in journals and books.

+In 2016, she created and led BScan, a 3D laser scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
 From 2020 to 2023, she worked at the Centre for Architecture, Urbanism and Global Heritage (CAUGH) at Nottingham Trent University (NTU), collaborating with the research project on the Hawara Pyramid and Labyrinth, Egypt and obtaining internal and external funding to lead research projects as Principal Investigator.
 She led 'Surveying Heritage Buildings In Ahmedabad, India: Empowering Local Action And Skills For Heritage Conservation', and 'Sustainable approaches for the conservation of built heritage at risk based on advanced recording technologies' funded by NTU.
 She also led: 'A sustainable re-construction method for seismic-prone heritage areas of India based on advanced recording technologies' phases 1 and 2, in collaboration with international partners, externally funded by AHRC/DCMS.
-An interview about her research is available to view here.

 Expertise Summary

 Her research includes novel ways of improving heritage intervention in seismic-prone settlements, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project, building a Community Library; as a prototype.
 She developed housing strategies via her MA, contributing to her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development after the 2010 earthquake in Chile.
+In her PhD studies, she created inventive uses of technologies in response to the constant risk of destruction for three heritage areas in Chile affected by high-magnitude earthquakes in 2005 and 2010.
+Using terrestrial 3D laser scanning (LiDAR) and questionnaires, she introduced an in-depth understanding of contextual information-social, spatial and architectural-to improve post-earthquake recovery and resilience, and developed alternative re-construction design strategies.

 Teaching Summary

-Supporting tutor at:
+Supporting lecturer at:

 ABEE4114: Design Thesis Project